 to the formation of an interdisciplinary team with a common goal: to

 develop, implement and evaluate sustainable methods of urban planning,

 building, sanitation and agriculture.
 Supported by the German Ministry

 of Education and Research the group includes public as well as private

 partners from Ghana and Germany.

-The master plan allows an extension of the university
+The master plan allows an extension of the university in a sustainable

 The implementation of the master plan shall be a